 The church of Sint Willibrordus is beautifully situated on a hill and is enormous.
 It has been there since 1888, and construction took about four years.
 Meanwhile, the church has been given a new lick of paint, but it is somewhat deserted.
-It stands at a lonely height with only a few goats accompanying the church.
+It stands at a lonely height, with only a few goats bringing some life to the area.
 There are services on Sundays, but the church is closed on other days.

 To the beach near Sint Willibrordus

-Clear blue water, lovely soft sand: you can say that about almost every beach on Curaçao.
+Clear blue water, lovely soft sand: you can say that about almost every beach in Curaçao.
 So what makes the beaches around Sint Willibrordus special?
 I can tell you it’s not the bumpy access roads.
-Those are all over on the island.
-So do make sure you have a sturdy rental car, for example, via Sunny Cars.
+Those are all over the island.
+So do make sure you have a sturdy rental car, for example, via Sunny Cars or EasyTerra.

-Fries with mayo on the Cas Abou beach
+Fries with mayonaias on the Cas Abou beach

-Cas Abou, also called Bon Bini Beach, is a lovely wide beach, and there are beach chairs everywhere you look.
+Cas Abou, also called Bon Bini Beach, is a lovely wide beach with beach chairs everywhere you look.
 Rock-hard beach chairs without cushions, quite disappointing, I must say.
-You pay 5 guilders entrance and 5 guilders per bed.
-It is a popular beach where you can order fries with mayonnaise and a frikadel speciaal (a fried sausage with mayonnaise, ketchup, and onions – it’s a Dutch thing; sorry, not sorry) at the snack bar on the beach, use the wi-fi and take a shower.
+You pay 5 guilders for entrance and 5 guilders per chair.
+It is a popular beach where you can order fries with mayonnaise and a frikandel speciaal (a fried sausage with mayonnaise, ketchup, and onions – it’s a Dutch thing; sorry, not sorry) at the snack bar on the beach, use the wifi and take a shower.
 Some consider this an advantage; others hate it because it’s too Dutch and touristy.
 It’s up to you to decide!